Are More Students Going to Law School as a Reaction to Trump?

 Erica is part of the nearly 28,000 students who took the June 2017 LSAT.
 This most recent administration of the test saw the single largest percentage increase of LSAT takers — nearly 20% — in the last eight years.

-A history of decline
+A History of Decline

 From 2010-2015, the number of students taking the LSAT to go to law school has steadily declined.
-The numbers picked up slightly in 2015/16 and 2016/17, but the overall number of test takers was still 60,000 less than the high water mark of 171,514 in 2009/10.
+The numbers picked up slightly in 2015/16 and 2016/17, but the number of test takers was still 60,000 less than the high water mark of 171,514 in 2009/10.

 BPPjodi-lsat-blog-lsat-table